-Consolidated orders received in the overall green technology system business increased compared to the previous year, due to increases in the industrial HVAC sector in Japan, though sales decreased overseas as a result of a reactionary drop from a large-scale construction contract that was received in the previous year in Thailand.
-The consolidated net sales of completed construction contacts in the overall green technology system business increased compared to the previous year, due to increases in regions such as the Philippines and India, though sales decreased in the industrial HVAC sector in Japan and in regions such as Vietnam.
+Consolidated orders received increased compared to the previous fiscal year, due to increases in the industrial HVAC sector in Japan and in China, Taiwan, and other markets.
+The consolidated net sales of completed construction contacts increased compared to the previous fiscal year, due to increases in the industrial HVAC sector in Japan and in Thailand, etc.